 “I’ve gained knowledge and confidence that yes, I could be good at this, and it’s a path that I’m very excited to get on!”

-To book your place on one of our 2021 Introductory Workshops (available dates below) please click on the date you wish to attend, make a £30 payment and secure your place.
+To book your place on one of our 3 hour Zoom Introductory Workshops please click on the date you wish to attend, make a £30 payment and secure your place.
 We look forward to meeting you soon.

 “I have a better understanding of the doula role in the UK, how it is accepted professionally, expectation of the role, and how it can fit with personal life”

 “I have a clear picture of the role a doula has, and the process to become one.
 I understand the commitment, both physical and emotional”

 “It gave me a good base to build from, and a wide range of information.
-I met a group of interesting, intelligent women, from a wide variety or places, with different experiences to offer
+I met a group of interesting, intelligent women, from a amwide variety or places, with different experiences to offer

 “It catered for everything I needed, but actually lots of topics and discussions I hadn’t thought of, which was very useful”